 Brown creepers are vocal all day and all year except during the late summer moult.
-Often the first indication of their presence in the canopy is a harsh chattering contact call made by males.
+Males give territorial song which varies from bird to bird and is a phrase of slurs notes and whisltes.
 Females sing a rapid sequence of brief notes.
 Calls include a wide range of chatters, trills and ‘zicks’.
 In autumn and winter large flocks will call incessantly whereas small flocks will have periods of silence.
 They respond readily to “squeaking” and will closely investigate but then the flock will continue to move through the canopy.

 Brown creepers are insectivorous, but take some fruit.
 Their main prey are beetles, spiders, moths and caterpillars.
 They glean invertebrates from leaves and small branches in the canopy, and occasionally will glean from loose bark on main trunks and large branches, and will hang upside down to forage.
 Brown creepers rarely feed on the ground, with most foraging occurring from 2 m off the ground through to the canopy.